 Track changes are used for discussion purposes only, as revisions of this document are reviewed and edited.

+TGbe editor: Please add a definition to subclause 3.2: :

+affiliated: A STA (AP or non-AP) that provides link-specific, lower MAC services within an MLD.
+All STAs affiliated with a given MLD are co-located.

 TGbe editor: Please add the unshaded text indicated below Note that text shaded in red or shaded in blue below is existing text from TGbe D3.1, rearranged in order, and with some edits as indicated.
 The text shaded in green is moved from clause 4 to clause 5, and with some edits as indicated.